colynb/generator-go-static/README.md

 That's it!

-## Contributing
+### Contributing

-I'm currently looking for contributors, so if you'd like to help out in any way.
+I'm currently looking for contributors, so let me know if you'd like to help out in any way.

-## License
+### License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License)